 Cult of Copy Jobs

 I’ve picked up one or two great clients from the Cult of Copy job board.
-Anyone who needs to hire copywriters are welcome to join and post their jobs, and they usually get multiple copywriters responding to their job ads.
+Anyone who needs to hire copywriters is welcome to join and post their jobs, and they usually get multiple copywriters responding to their job ads.

 Clever Copywriting School